 Being heat resistant, PP plastics are tough and lightweight.
-They often have a barrier against grease, moisture, and other chemicals and can only be recycled in certain areas so find a recycling area near you that qualifies!
+They often have a barrier against grease, moisture, and other chemicals and can only be recycled in certain areas so find a plastic recycling area near you that qualifies!

 The recycle 5 category usually consists of disposable diapers, cereal liners, pails, bottle tops, chip bags, margarine and yogurt containers, straws, packing tape, and rope.

 Recycling companies warn people to stay away from these toxins because their diposal is tricky!
 This AVOIDED category includes styrofoam, take out containers, egg cartons, CDs, egg cartons, packing peanuts, home construction, and more.

-The plastic recycling products include baby bottles, sippy cups, water cooler bottles, car parts, and other dangerous plastics.
+The recycle 6 products include baby bottles, sippy cups, water cooler bottles, car parts, and other dangerous plastics.

 Overall, recycling can be incredibly beneficial.
 Finding your local recycling companies and recycling centers will help you in taking the best steps towards helping with waste managemnet.
 You have to make an effort to help reuse and recycle to help save the environment with waste recycling!